a3-audio/a3-doc/source/assembly/assembly.md

 # A³ Assembly overview
-## Hardware layout
-- A³ Core: [A³ Core](https://doc.a3-audio.com/assembly/core.html)
-- A³ Mix: [A³ Mic](https://doc.a3-audio.com/assembly/mic.html)
-- A³ Motion: [A³ Motion](https://doc.a3-audio.com/assembly/moc.html)

-## Hardware
 A working prototype exists.
 We applied intensive stress tests by using 12V car hifi with 15 inch centered Downfire subwoofer and 5 JBL Control One satellites on stands.
 We put everything on a hand-wagon and played at 40°C on a summerday in a fieldtest.
 It works pretty well and meanwhile was a rocksolid and stable experience.

+## A³ Devices
+- A³ Core: [A³ Core](https://doc.a3-audio.com/assembly/core.html)
+- A³ Mix: [A³ Mic](https://doc.a3-audio.com/assembly/mic.html)
+- A³ Motion: [A³ Motion](https://doc.a3-audio.com/assembly/moc.html)

-## Current prototype
+## A³ System Current prototype
 ### A³ Mix v0.1 taped
 ![a3mix-prototype-taped](pics_assembly/v01/a3mix-prototype-taped.jpg)
 ### A³ Motion v0.2